 When the simulation begins, each energy sub-domain is assigned a walker (or set of walkers) and is initialised with a given physically relevant system configuration.
 (In the context of the alloys studied in this work, each walker is initialised with a random, lattice-based atomic configuration.)
-Frequently, these initial configurations have energies which lie outside of the energy sub-domain assigned to the parallel task.
+Frequently, these initial configurations have energies which lie outside the energy sub-domain assigned to the WL instance.
 Before sampling can begin, these walkers must be evolved so that they lie in the assigned energy sub-domain.
 In this work, this is achieved by running an MC simulation with an acceptance probability of

 where $E_T$ is the `central' energy of the target sub-domain.
 In complex energy landscapes, it remains possible for a walker to become `trapped' in a region of configuration space.
-To remedy this potential issue in the present study, if a walker is not within its specified energy sub-domain following a chosen number of trial MC moves, its atomic configuration is re-initialised to a random state and re-evolved towards its targeted energy using the acceptance probabilities defined in Eq.~\ref{eq:burn_probability} once more.
+To remedy this potential issue in the present study, if a walker is not within its specified energy sub-domain following a chosen number of trial MC moves, its atomic configuration is reinitialised to a random state and re-evolved towards its targeted energy using the acceptance probabilities defined in Eq.~\ref{eq:burn_probability} once more.
 We note that this approach functions in the case of the present work, but might not necessarily be broadly applicable.
-In other contexts with more complex energy landscapes it may be appropriate to apply a harmonic umbrella potential~\cite{kastner2011umbrella} to each walker to encourage it toward its assigned window during this initial ``burn in'' phase of the simulation.
+In other contexts with more complex energy landscapes it may be appropriate to apply a harmonic umbrella potential~\cite{kastner2011umbrella} to each walker to encourage it toward its assigned window during this initial ``burn-in'' phase of the simulation.

-Each energy sub-domain overlaps with adjacent energy sub-domains to facilitate combining the each energy sub-domain DOS into a global DOS across the whole domain.
-After each WL iteration has concluded, the DOS is pieced together into a global DOS starting with the lowest energy sub-domain.
+Each energy sub-domain overlaps with its adjacent energy sub-domains to facilitate combining the local DOS (the DOS associated with each energy sub-domain) into a global DOS across the whole domain.
+After each WL iteration has concluded, the global DOS is pieced together starting with the lowest energy sub-domain.
 The first and second energy sub-domains have their DOS combined by finding where the statistical temperature